First-half water notice for 2022-2023

 If adjustments to the rates and charges are required because they’re incorrect, we’ll issue a supplementary notice in accordance with section 109 of the Local Government Regulation 2012.

-Printing and mailing council rates and water notices is a specialised service provided by only certain printing and publishing firms that have the necessary technology and programming skills to provide this unique service.
+Printing and mailing council rates and water notices is a specialised service provided only by certain printing and publishing firms.
+Special technology and programming skills are required for this unique service.

 The contract for this work was awarded through our tender process.